 As an athlete, your attitude and behavior outside of competition can have just as much impact on the team as your athletic ability.
 Coaches who want to get the most out of their athletes should emphasize the importance of being a leader and exhibiting good character at all times.
 That’s democratic leadership in sport.
 Do what is right, not what is easy.

 Advantages of Democratic Leadership

 Tim Tebow is a leader.
-He had the incredible power to elevate his team as proof through his iconic promise speech after the Gators loss against Ole Miss.
+He had the incredible power to elevate his team.
+Evidence is his now immortalized promise speech after a Gator loss to Ole Miss.
 Where the leader goes, the group usually follows.
-The Promise.

-Great Sportsmanship is necessary.
-Great athletes play fair.
-They don’t cheat and they own up to their mistakes.
-A great leader, like a great athlete, doesn’t get out of control in the heat of competition and doesn’t gloat when they are victorious.
-One of my favorite moments in a tennis match is the final handshake in the end.
-Win or lose, you are to congratulate your opponent and show your strength of character.
+A great leader doesn’t get out of control in the heat of competition and doesn’t gloat when they are victorious.
+Watch a tennis match for the final handshake in the end.
+Or little leaguers with ‘good game, good game’ handshakes.
+Win or lose, congratulate your opponent’s effort, a teammates’ resolve and demonstrate strength of character.

 Leaders Eat Last

 Many of the characteristics required to be a successful leader interlock with one another.
 Most importantly, when you stand to benefit because of status or performance, pick up the tennis balls.
 Demonstrate democratic leadership through sport and then let others go first.

 It is in the best interest of everyone.
 Use it as a constant source of intrinsic motivation and start a fulfilling journey with your sport.